oracle/truffleruby/doc/user/compatibility.md

 ### Backtraces

-Throwing exceptions and other operations which need to create a backtrace are slower than on MRI.
+Throwing exceptions and other operations which need to create a backtrace are in general slower than on MRI.
 This is because TruffleRuby needs to undo optimizations that have been applied to run your Ruby code fast in order to recreate the backtrace entries.
 It is not recommended to use exceptions for control flow on any implementation of Ruby anyway.